 The XR ‘artivist’ workshop had deftly jettisoned the central committee’s more cumbersome commission of pallbearers supporting a casket (even with the lightest available corpse.)
 While human extinction may provide eerie background music, as a unifying image it seemed more prudent to wait in queue behind other species nearer an afterlife aided by taxidermy.
 Internally, some confusion reigned: could we mourn the future without summonsing the sorrow for past species?
 One visit to a local graveyard, provided some clues: among the carefully cultivated recent arrivals, were the intelligible moss-covered remnants from previous centuries.
 A good funeral provides context.
 What’s gone is gone, but it is not to be forgotten.

 Much as every menu needs umami, good propaganda embraces its own critique.
 A viable slogan isn’t as much pronounced — as distilled within the recipient.
 Purity of message has its virtue, but an oft repeated slogan can quickly fall into self-righteous monotony.
-It is wiser to assemble the elements of a vision through point and counterpoint: among the savoury or bitter, a touch of sweetness… [ see Future Protection Agency : Sweet and Sour Demonstration Relay. ]
+It is wiser to assemble the elements of a vision through point and counterpoint: among the savoury or bitter, a touch of sweetness… [ see our video of the 1990 prototype: Future Protection Agency : Sweet and Sour Demonstration Relay. ]

 But this remains not self-evident to all.
 Responsibility for the daily operations of a touring circus are divided among two castes: the Kinkers and the Roustabouts.
 The Roustabouts raise the tent, pop the popcorn, sell the tickets; the Kinkers perform.
 Although it is obvious that neither could exist without the other, neither seemingly approve of the other’s lifestyle.
 Similarly, healthy political organs cannot be dominated by the Roundheads.
 To exclude either poets or number crunchers, is to invite a stultifying narrowness in favour of temporary stability.
 Designing your interface to orchestrate accessibility to both friend and foe is vital.

-Abandoning a central element in our briefing, the XR team perhaps overstepped their boundaries when they deceitfully penetrated the VIP section of the gathering before the museum.
+Abandoning a central element in our briefing, the XR team perhaps overstepped their boundaries when they deceitfully penetrated the VIP section of the gathering in the museum square.
 Wearing appropriate mourning black, we thought ourselves indistinguishable from the attending guests and university employees let loose for the occasion.
-However our numbers, and the tell-tale placards may just have given us away.
+However, our numbers, and the tell-tale placards may just have given us away.
 Ever watchful, a local constable had for some reason decided that a conversation with me would be well worth his time.
 I’m afraid he overestimated me ( or under-estimated the value of his time); he got a respectful earful.
-In the back of my mind I scanned the precepts of the XR Non-violent Action training programme that I’d recently attended.
-I vaguely recalled that it decreed minimal cooperation; this didn’t seem the most viable option here.
-Instead of passive aggressive passivity, I switched into hyper cooperative modus.
-I judged that the more that I wrapped up his time enthusiastically filling his head with my newly acquired wikipedia of salient facts about extinct species, he’d a) have less time to go in search of the others, and b) he might deduce that we were a harmless bunch of well-meaning kooks.
-I think I succeeded.
+In the back of my mind I scanned the precepts of the Extinction Rebellion Non-violent Action training programme that I’d recently attended.
+I vaguely recalled that it decreed minimal cooperation; however, this didn’t seem the most viable option here.
+Instead of passive aggressive passivity, I deftly switched into hyper cooperative modus; judging that the more that I wrapped up his time enthusiastically filling his head with my newly acquired wikipedia of salient facts about extinct species, he’d a) have less time to go in search of the others, and b) he might deduce that we were a harmless bunch of well-meaning kooks.
+I think I succeeded…

 all photos: Odin the one-eyed